HL7/davinci-dtr/input/pagecontent/specification.md

 Payers **SHALL** require the DTR process to authenticate in order to retrieve resources when PHI is exchanged, and **SHOULD** required authentication in other situations.
 The app is required to register and obtain a client id to register and authenticate via SMART Backend services.

 [SMART on FHIR Backend Services](https://build.fhir.org/ig/HL7/smart-app-launch/backend-services.html) provides a flow that authorizes a system to connect to a FHIR server where no user needs to be involved in the authorization process, and allows systems like EHRs to easily interact with pre-authorized defined scopes of access.
-The scopes necessary are
+The scopes necessary are:
  - `system/questionnaire.rs`
  - `system/valueset.rs`
  - `system/library.rs`